 Really, really want that particular name?
 You could try finding out who owns it by searching the WHOIS database, which lists the registrant for every domain name there is.
 Fair warning though — the owner isn’t obligated to sell it to you, and if he/she does, it could be costly.
 Plus, they could have purchased domain privacy, which would obscure their information in the WHOIS database, making it difficult to contact them.

-If you still want to know what it would cost to get that name, you could try a service like GoDaddy’s Domain Buy Service.
+If you still want to know what it would cost to get that name, you could try a service like GoDaddy’s Domain Broker Service.
 They’ll contact the owner on your behalf and negotiate a sale if at all possible.